 Like handle time, the average number of simultaneous chats per agent is not something you should enforce so much as something you should use as a guideline.
 A fully trained, experienced live chat agent should have no trouble maintaining four simultaneous conversations.
 A totally green rep can probably manage two without incident.

 Obviously then to increase your ROI you need to pay attention to what reps are having the easiest time of moving from 2:1 to 4:1 chats, and how you can replicate what’s working for them to develop the rest of your live chat customer service team.
 This may come down to better proficiency with pre-made messages, to better time management/prioritization, or to knowing when to hand a customer off to a more appropriate rep- it will depend on the specific rep. If you find that all of your reps are struggling, you might implement a pre-chat survey or revise your pre-made messages to help prep your team for what it is your incoming customers are looking for assistance with.

 Trends in queue size is one of the most important efficiency data-points because it helps management identify how large a team they’ll need to staff each type of customer inquiry (if you serve multiple geographic regions or offer multiple, different products this is particularly relevant).
 These trends might apply at the “time of day” level or at the “time of year” level (anyone who’s worked for an e-commerce business during the November-January timeframe knows what this is like).

 In either case, trend data about the live chat queue should help inform staffing and scheduling decisions in order to maximize your team’s efficiency in a way that does not compromise the quality of customer service.
-You can find an example of a customer of ours that managed queue trends to great success here.

 Improving Live Chat ROI by Improving Customer Service